BRON DERW MEDICAL CENTRE

 Guidance and information leaflets, on all aspects of health care are available from the surgery, please ask at reception for a printout.
 We have four notice boards in reception plus a dedicated leaflet rack for carers.

 The surgery operates a complaints procedure which is based on the NHS model.
 We welcome the opportunity to deal with any part of our service to you which is a cause for concern.
-Please contact, Mrs Shelagh Price, the Practice Manager, by letter if you feel you have a problem with the service we provide, giving details of your concern.
+Please contact, Mrs Sioned Williams, the HR Practice Manager, by letter if you feel you have a problem with the service we provide, giving details of your concern.
 We aim to respond to all complaints by return post and deal with your complaint as swiftly, and we hope, as efficiently, as possible.
 Details of our complaints procedure are available from the Practice Manager or our web site.
 If we are unable to answer your complaint in the normal timescale we will let you know.